Kidney transplantation: Kidney-pancreas transplant

 Occasionally, the kidney is transplanted together with the pancreas.
-University of Minnesota surgeons Richard Lillehei and William Kelly perform the first successful simultaneous pancreas-kidney transplant in the world in 1966.
+University of Minnesota surgeons Richard Lillehei and William Kelly performed the first successful simultaneous pancreas-kidney transplant in the world in 1966.
 This is done in patients with diabetes mellitus type 1, in whom the diabetes is due to destruction of the beta cells of the pancreas and in whom the diabetes has caused kidney failure (diabetic nephropathy).
 This is almost always a deceased donor transplant.
 Only a few living donor (partial) pancreas transplants have been done.
 For individuals with diabetes and kidney failure, the advantages of an earlier transplant from a living donor (if available) are far superior to the risks of continued dialysis until a combined kidney and pancreas are available from a deceased donor.
 A patient can either receive a living kidney followed by a donor pancreas at a later date (PAK, or pancreas-after-kidney) or a combined kidney-pancreas from a donor (SKP, simultaneous kidney-pancreas).

-Transplanting just the islet cells from the pancreas is still in the experimental stage but shows promise.
+Transplanting just the islet cells from the pancreas is still in the experimental stage, but shows promise.
 This involves taking a deceased donor pancreas, breaking it down, and extracting the islet cells that make insulin.
-The cells are then injected through a catheter into the recipient and they generally lodge in the liver.
+The cells are then injected through a catheter into the recipient, and they generally lodge in the liver.
 The recipient still needs to take immunosuppressants to avoid rejection, but no surgery is required.
 Most people need two or three such injections, and many are not completely insulin-free.

 Post operation

 The transplant surgery takes about three hours.
 The donor kidney will be placed in the lower abdomen and its blood vessels connected to arteries and veins in the recipient's body.
 When this is complete, blood will be allowed to flow through the kidney again.
 The final step is connecting the ureter from the donor kidney to the bladder.
-In most cases, the kidney will soon start producing urine.
+In most cases, the kidneys will soon start producing urine.

 Depending on its quality, the new kidney usually begins functioning immediately.
 Living donor kidneys normally require 3–5 days to reach normal functioning levels, while cadaveric donations stretch that interval to 7–15 days.
 Hospital stay is typically for 4–10 days.
-If complications arise, additional medications (diuretics) may be administered to help the kidney produce urine.
+If complications arise, additional medications (diuretics) may be administered to help the kidneys produce urine.